 FASCIA AND AUTOIMMUNITY

-What causes the body to decide to attack itself?
+What causes the body to start attacking itself?
 In other words, what drives autoimmunity?
-That's easy; INFLAMMATION.
-The only problem is that there are about a million things that can cause inflammation.
+That's easy; the same thing that drives most health-related problems --- INFLAMMATION.
+The problem is that there are about a million things that can drive inflammation.
 And here's the kicker.
-While said inflammation can certainly cause autoimmunity, it always leads to SCAR TISSUE or FIBROSIS, and fibrosis always leads not only to degeneration (HERE), but is the very thing that kills the majority of Americans (HERE).
+While said inflammation can certainly cause autoimmunity, it doesn't end there.
+Inflammation always leads to SCAR TISSUE or FIBROSIS, and fibrosis always leads not only to degeneration (HERE), but is the very thing that kills the majority of Americans (HERE and HERE).

 Although there are almost an unlimited number of these unnamed autoimmune, there are some named autoimmune diseases that are intimately associated with FASCIA.
-The one that comes immediately to mind is one that my sister had (SHE TOOK CARE OF IT NATURALLY) called Scleroderma.
+The one that comes immediately to mind is one that my sister had called Scleroderma that SHE TOOK CARE OF IT NATURALLY.
 Sclero = scar tissue, and Derma = skin.
-Some of the biggest names in fascia research (Schleip, Findley, Chaitow, and Huijing) discussed the relationship between fascia and autoimmunity as related to scleroderma in 2012's 550 page behemoth, Fascia, Tensional Network of the Human Body.
+Some of the biggest names in fascia research (Schleip, Findley, Chaitow, and Huijing) discussed the relationship between fascia and autoimmunity as related to scleroderma in 2012's 550 page behemoth, Fascia, The Tensional Network of the Human Body.

 Because slceroderma is characterized by a thickening of the skin, it affects fascia (see how the fascia is related to the skin HERE).
 As you can imagine, this not only causes a host of problems, but in some cases can actually attack and thicken organs as well.
 In scleroderma, inflammation causes the skin to become "LEAKY," which leads to more inflammation, eventually causing significant dysregulation of FIBROBLASTS.
 Scleroderma is also related to MCTD (Mixed Connective Tissue Disease), which has characteristics of it, as well as of lupus, MYOSITIS, and RHEUMATOID ARTHRITIS (and sometimes Sjögren Syndrome, which causes dry eyes, dry mouth, CHRONIC FATIGUE and joint pain, as well as problems with organs, blood vessels, and the central nervous system).
 Speaking of RA...